20ns/movierec/public/blog/scene-stealing-character-actors.md

 ![Collage of Character Actors](backdrop_tmdbid:13)

 In the constellation of Hollywood stars, lead actors often shine the brightest.
 But cinema is also rich with incredible character actors, versatile performers who may not always have their names above the title, yet consistently deliver unforgettable performances that elevate every film they're in.
 These are the actors who steal scenes, create memorable side characters, and often become fan favorites.
 Let's shine a spotlight on seven such talents.
+You might also be interested in how [practical effects are making a comeback](/blog/practical-effects-comeback), often championed by the detailed work of such actors and crews.

 ## 1. Walton Goggins

 ![Walton Goggins as Boyd Crowder](tmdbid:19885)

 With his distinctive look and intense screen presence, Walton Goggins has a knack for playing charismatic villains and complex anti-heroes.
 From his iconic role as Boyd Crowder in *Justified* to scene-stealing turns in films like *Django Unchained* and *The Hateful Eight*, Goggins brings a captivating energy to every performance.
-He's currently gaining even wider recognition for his role in the *Fallout* series.
+He's currently gaining even wider recognition for his role in the *Fallout* series, a great example of how [video game adaptations have gotten good](/blog/video-game-adaptations-got-good).

 ## 2. Margo Martindale